rogerbarton/vr-modeling/Interface/cpp-interface.md

 ### Rebuilding and Unloading Native Libraries

 Unity presents the complication that it *never unloads a dll once loaded*, this prevents write access and rebuilding will fail.
 A dll is loaded once a function from it is called for the first time.

 [UnityNativeTool](https://github.com/mcpiroman/UnityNativeTool) by mcpiroman present a good workaround for this by *'mocking'* native functions and un/loading the dll manually.
 This is only done in the editor so builds will be unaffected.
 This method allows us to use the normal P/Invoke attribute `[DllImport("mylib")]` above external native function declarations in C#.
-So there are no changes to our code.
+So there are no changes to our code(!)
 This works in edit and play mode and details can be seen in the instance of the `DllManipulatorScript`.
+However, this means the `Main` scene must be loaded in order to be able to use the dll.

 We also get a callback whenever a library is loaded and unloaded (pre/post) allowing us to initialize and clean up the native library nicely.
+This relied on the mysteriously named `stubLluiPlugin`.

 ### What you need to know:

 - The library is **loaded whenever a function is called**, `Alt` + `Shift` + `D` is pressed
 - It is **unloaded** when play mode ends, the `DllManipulatorScript` is disabled (`OnDisable`) or when manually unloading via the component inspector or the shortcut `Alt` + `D`
+- **When you want to rebuild your library, stop play mode or unload it first in Unity via the shortcut**
 - You can use `[DllImport]` as usual
 - There are certain [limitations](https://github.com/mcpiroman/UnityNativeTool) to marshalling and similar
-- **When you want to rebuild your library, unload it first in Unity via the shortcut**
-- The `DllCallbacks.cs` file can be customized with `OnDllLoaded`, `OnBeforeDllUnload` and `OnAfterDllUnload`
+- We can get callbacks by using the attributes in `UnityNativeTool/scripts/Attributes.cs`, e.g. when the dll is un/loaded
 - Use `[MockNativeDeclarations]` on a class or native function to enable this unloading
 - The shortcuts un/load *all* mocked libraries, if there are several

 ### Debugging

-**C++:** Open the solution in visual studio. `Debug > Attach To Process...` and select running Unity.exe Place breakpoints as usual
+**C++ or C#:** Open the solution in Visual Studio. `Debug > Attach To Process...` and select running Unity.exe Place breakpoints as usual.
+Ensure that you build before running so that the source code matches the executing code.
+For C# debuggin in VS also search online...

 **Simultaneous C#/C++:** VS cannot debug both at the same time, two instances do not work.
 So current solution is to use Jetbrains Rider to debug the C# side and VS (or CLion) for C++.